ViktorIsenborg/ViktorIsenborg/README.md

 # Info
 #### Hello!
 #### My name is Viktor Isenborg.
 #### I like to draw and create things within the realm of computing and what not.
-Other than this, I am also interested in learning more about programming.
+Other than that, I am also interested in learning more about programming.
+#### You may find out more about me in this link here: [Portfolio](https://viktorisenborg.github.io/Portfolio/)
 ## Languages
 - C++
 - Java